mirrorQAQ/mirror_dnn/README.md

 # mirror_dnn
-base on pytorch(tensor) framework of dnn
+A toy framework of deep neural networks based on PyTorch.Tensor.